rpclib/benchmarks/README.md

   * I didn't have time to learn the library

 So by all means, please let me know if there is library that is worth looking at.
-Bonus points if you make a conan package for it.
+Bonus points if you make a conan package and/or pull request with benchmark code for it.